 A couple of miles down the fire road we passed a rusting reservoir tower and the stone and cement foundation of an old house.
-We weren’t exactly in Timbuktu, but 70 or 80 years ago (long before the area was designated as a State park), around when these digs first went up, the place was virtually off the map.
+We weren’t exactly in Timbuktu, but 70 or 80 years ago (long before the area was designated as a State park), around when these digs first went up, the place was thirty miles off the budding grid.
 Strange what you stumble across out in the toolies, and stranger still to imagine the folks who’d packed cement, steel pipe, etc., up that fire road.
 There was nothing more than a few mortared rocks and fragments of a cement slab to remind us that people had once lived here and now they were gone.
 What had they thought or felt or said when they gazed into the night sky?
 I’ll never know.

 The fire road ended and we huffed out a thin trail.
-Then Golden wrenched his ankle in a chuck hole but was too proud to admit it.
+Then Steve wrenched his ankle in a chuck hole but was too proud to admit it.
 Fine by me, and I hoped it swelled up like a beach ball, which was my only chance of keeping pace with him.
-Better yet I hoped the ankle was broken in 10 places because Golden, a regular cardio animal, had repeatedly run me into the ground, and I relished the one chance I had of returning the favor.
+Better yet I hoped the ankle was broken in 10 places because Steve, a regular cardio animal, had repeatedly run me into the ground, and I relished the one chance I had of returning the favor.

-Golden had spotted a few small cliffs on an earlier recon and we ran (or rather I ran and he hobbled) cross country toward a sweeping rock buttress.
-Over the last few hundred yards, a troublesome heath of sticker bushes separated us from the stone, but in my lust to burn Golden off I blindly churned on, my feet moving like bee’s wings till I collapsed onto a big flat boulder a few yards shy of the buttress.
+Steve had spotted a few small cliffs on an earlier recon and we ran (or rather I ran and he hobbled) cross country toward a sweeping rock buttress.
+Over the last few hundred yards, a troublesome heath of sticker bushes separated us from the stone, but in my lust to burn Steve off I blindly churned on, my feet moving like bee’s wings till I collapsed onto a big flat boulder a few yards shy of the buttress.
 I looked down at my slashed legs and moaned, then started picking quills from my hide.
-Meanwhile Golden had pulled up 50 yards away, eyeballing the surrounding thicket.
+Meanwhile Steve had pulled up 50 yards away, eyeballing the surrounding thicket.

 “No, man, it just looks like oak,” I yelled back.
-It wasn’t the job or responsibility of Golden, that vain cripple, to question the leader’s route.
+It wasn’t the job or responsibility of Steve, that vain cripple, to question the leader’s route.
 Everyone knows there are countless plants that look like poison oak.
 “And since when does oak have thorns?”
 I added.

 “Not the brambles, you fool,” he yelled.
 “The other stuff.
 And it is oak.”